They Met in the Dark: Cast

+Production

+The film was shot at Teddington Studios in London with sets were designed by the art director Norman G. Arnold.

 Critical reception

+The Monthly Film Bulletin wrote: "Joyce Howard is very attractive as Laura, James Mason is good as Heritage, and Tom Walls is suavely sinister as Child.
+There is a long and distinguished cast, including Edward Rigby as an old petty officer who supports Heritage through thick and thin.
+Some others, notably George Robey, Jeanne de Casalis and Finlay Currie, make all too brief appearances."

-Radio Times noted "an old-fashioned, run-of-the-mill and unlikely espionage thriller-come-romance, it was topical during the Second World War years, but is rather unrewarding now"; while Britmovie wrote, "there are capable performances from all involved but it’s Tom Walls, the urbane Aldwych farceur, who steals the limelight when cast against type as a charming villain."
+Radio Times noted "an old-fashioned, run-of-the-mill and unlikely espionage thriller-come-romance, it was topical during the Second World War years, but is rather unrewarding now."

+Britmovie wrote, "there are capable performances from all involved but it’s Tom Walls, the urbane Aldwych farceur, who steals the limelight when cast against type as a charming villain."